 - Preheat the oven to 275F and put the oven rack in the middle position.

-- Cover the baking sheet with aluminum foil to make for easier cleanup.
-This isn't a required step but will definitely make it easier when it comes time to wash the pan.
+- Cover the baking sheet with foil to make for easier cleanup.

 Season